The Last Laugh (1924 film): Camera movement

-The moving of the location of the camera, blurring of a part of the screen, focusing and defocusing, combined with using different angles, contributed to creating new perspectives and impressions of the viewers.
-The montage that was used in putting the scenes together was also pioneering: Murnau's technique was to use a smooth and rapid cutting in the initial scenes followed by jarred cutting in the scenes where the doorman becomes humiliated.
-A combination of distortion and overlapping of images was used in the scenes illustrating private vision of the drunk doorman.
-The cameramen provided enhancements to Jannings's creative use of body language by using close ups and camera angles that encouraged the viewer to see the events from the doorman's perspective.
+The use of camera movement, dramatic camera angles, distorted shots, and changing focus contributed to creating new perspectives and impressions for viewers.
+The film's use of montage was also pioneering: Murnau's technique was to use a smooth and rapid cutting in the initial scenes followed by jarred cutting in the scenes where the doorman becomes humiliated.
+A combination of distortion and overlapping of images is used in the scene where the doorman is drunk to portray his subjective experience.
+The camera work provides enhancements to Jannings's creative use of body language by using close ups and camera angles that encourage the viewer to see the events from the doorman's perspective.
+This type of camera movement is called affective movement.
+This term is used for camera movement that is based on the character's emotions, whereas camera movement that is based on the character's actions is referred to as action movement.
+In order for the viewer to be drawn further into the film, the camera must successfully correspond its movement to how the viewer would act in that specific scenario.
+In the scene where he is drunk, the unchained camera freely maneuvers and circles throughout the room, as if the viewer were drunk.